Transmittal of Documents

 How do I access these electronic documents once they are uploaded?

 Once the documents are uploaded onto the SFT website, they are then indexed and transferred to DEEP FileNet.
-FileNet can be accessed on designated terminals in the DEEP File Room
+After DEEP staff indexes and transfers the documents, they will be available on the Document Online Search Portal

 (see webpage for hours or operation).